microsoft/atlas-design/site/src/components/form.md

 ## Form behavior

 Use the `form-behavior` component within a form to ensure accessible form validation.
 Form elements should be contained by `.field` and `.field-body` class.
-When the form does not require any edits (i.e the only action is to submit), you can add a `new` attribute to override the validation.

 `.field-error` is placed after the element for form validation error messages.